Kaavalan: Controversies

 Due to the failure of Sura (2010), theatre owners faced huge losses, and asked Vijay to compensate 35% of the loss amount.
 However, Vijay did not give any response.
 A week before the film's release, Tamil Nadu Theatre Owners Association, had announced that they will not give any other co-operation to Kaavalan, and the actor's other future projects.
 As a result, two shows were cancelled on the opening day, 14 January 2011, and went ahead with matinee shows.

 Moreover, it was rumoured that significant industry stakeholders from Dravida Munnetra Kazhagam pressurised exhibitors to stall the film's release, since Aadukalam, which was distributed by Sun Pictures, was slated to release in January 2011, and also majority of the theatres were controlled by the party supremos.
 In order to have a smooth release, Vijay sought help from J. Jayalalithaa, from All India Anna Dravida Munnetra Kazhagam, which was the opposition party at that time, as a result the film opened to 450 screens, on 15 January 2011.

 Release

 Originally slated to release on 17 December 2010, Kaavalan was released on 15 January 2011.
 The film was selected at the 14th Shanghai International Film Festival in the panorama section.
 SIFF issued an invitation to Vijay as guest of honour.
 The film was later dubbed in Hindi as Main Hoon Bodyguard.
 And It Was Dubbed In Bhojpuri As Hamar Angrakshak.

-Kaavalan re-released in Kerala after ten years in 10th February 2022 to celebrate 10 years of its release.
+Kaavalan re-released in Kerala after ten years in 10 February 2022 to celebrate 10 years of its release.

-Home Media

-Initially, the satellite rights of the film was bought by Star Vijay, but later it was acquired by Sun TV.